-- Revision history and version number
+- revision history and version number;

-- o 'Effective from' date
+- effective from' date;

-- Review date (at least every three years)
+- review date (at least every three years);

-- Pagination
+- pagination;

-- Author and reviewer names
+- author and reviewer names (which should be different).

-- c) There are change control mechanisms for the implementation of new operational procedures.
+c) There are change control mechanisms for the implementation of new operational procedures.

-Change control mechanisms should take into account the risks of any planned changes, any validation required, any training required and how implemented changes will be reviewed.
+Change control mechanisms should be proportionate, taking into account the risks of any planned changes, any validation required, any training required and how implemented changes will be reviewed.

-d) Matters relating to HTA-licensed activities are discussed at regular governance meetings, involving establishment staff.
+d) Matters relating to HTA-licensable activities are discussed at regular governance meetings, involving establishment staff.

 All staff working under the HTA licence should be aware of the governance arrangements in place, and they should be represented at governance meetings.

 Overall governance processes should be supported by regular meetings with staff at the establishment who are engaged in licensed activities.
 Formal meetings should be minuted and the actions should be noted and followed up.

 Documented minutes of meetings should be distributed to all relevant staff to help to ensure that they are aware of all important information relating to licensed activities at the establishment.
 National and local information relevant to activities should also be disseminated.